 Symptoms of anxiety and stress include excessive and uncontrollable worry, frequent muscle tension, avoidance, and more.
 In addition to treating general anxiety and stress, I work with people struggling with social anxiety, specific phobias, and panic disorder.
 I use an exposure-based CBT model, as this is by far the most effective approach.

 I work with those struggling with a new diagnosis, symptoms, and/or treatment of a chronic illness.
 Pain management may be an important part of this work, and there are some effective strategies that can take the edge off, including for those desiring to decrease their reliance on opioids.
 Body image and intimacy/sexuality concerns may also be prominent, particularly in light of the havoc that some treatments can wreak on the body.
 You may also be dealing with some emotional challenges.
 It’s normal to feel some relatively new or intense emotions, and this can certainly impact your intimate relationships.

 I specialize in weight loss and smoking cessation.
 My approach to health behavior change is cognitive-behavioral and highly effective.
 In addition, I provide ongoing therapy for those in recovery from alcohol and drug addiction, as well as those trying to reduce their reliance on opioids.

 Aging, death & dying

-Existential dread versus peace is another important issue for those coping with chronic illness or the natural aging process.
+Existential dread versus peace is another important issue for those coping with chronic illness and/or the natural aging process.
 Our personal frailness and the inevitability of death can be terrifying.
 We humans are both blessed and cursed with the cognizance of our own mortality.
-On the “blessed” side of things, real peace can be achieved via working through one’s past regrets, coming to terms with unfulfilled dreams or expectations, and/or working toward establishing true meaning and legacy.
+On the “blessed” side of things, real peace can be achieved via working through past regrets, coming to terms with unfulfilled expectations, and working toward establishing true meaning and legacy.